glebishead/Engineering_Calculator/README.md

 When calculating trigonometric expressions, an inaccuracy occurs.
 This is due to the inability to determine the exact value of pi, we use rounding to 15 decimal places.
+And also graph of some functions shows strange.